 Vacuum: Dusting doesn’t always make sense.
 How do you dust a honeycomb window covering?
 In those cases, vacuum your blinds on the lowest setting using a brush attachment (don’t forget to vacuum both sides).

 As a general rule, you want to vacuum your blinds, shutters, and shades at least once a week, but an even better idea is to incorporate cleaning them into your regular vacuuming routine.
 Whenever you vacuum a room, vacuum the window coverings, too.

-Compressed air: Another option is to use compressed air, either from an air compressor or can.
+, either from an air compressor or can.
 Take care too not use too much pressure.
 If you have a vacuum that will work, though, it’s probably the better option since it will suck the dust in and not blow it all over your room.

 Spot cleaning: If you find a spot after dusting or vacuuming, use a damp cloth to gently wipe window coverings made from metal, composites, and other durable materials.
 On fabrics and delicate materials, blot the area, applying minimal pressure.
 Avoid cleaners, and immediately dry with a cloth.

 Water: Always refer to the manufacturer’s guidelines for the care of your window coverings before using water on them.
 Water can warp and/or damage window coverings made of natural wood, bamboo, and fabrics but is usually safe on those made of metal and vinyl.
 If you are uncertain whether water is safe for your window coverings, err on the side of caution.

 Assuming it’s safe to use water, you have a few options.
 For blinds that can be removed from the window, fill your bathtub with water and a mild soap and submerge the blinds in the tub for 15-20 minutes.
 Rinse them, wipe them with a soft cloth, and hang to dry.